Christ-Mind-Teachings/cmi-wom/_early/joy2.md

 Yes.

-Look around you for a moment . . . fellow travelers, desirous of mastering the only curriculum that needs to be learned.
+Look around you for a moment&hellip; fellow travelers, desirous of mastering the only curriculum that needs to be learned.
 There are many ways to approach it, but until you accept that to learn that curriculum *must mean that the structure of your life around* *you becomes wholly